Wisdom Teeth

 Sutures

-• Sutures are placed to adapt the tissues and help with bleeding.
+• Sutures are sometimes placed to adapt the tissues and help with bleeding.

 • These sutures are resorbable and do not have to be removed.